HIT-CHL-RAProject/ERAEC/README.md

 # Instruction

-1. Download or prepare data for the case study.
+1. Download the data, YAML configuration and scripts for the case studies.

 2. Edit file paths in configuration_path.yaml and configuration_arg.yaml.
+3. Edite YAML configuration paths in the def main() function in both scripts.

-3. Run:
+4. Run:

   -case1_path_main.py for pathway case study.